You may also like

 Tenara® Lifetime Guaranteed Thread features unique fluoropolymer fiber construction that extends the life of fabric seams and ultimately the products in which it is used.
-GORE™ Tenara has high strength and durability that for over ten years has proven to be unaffected by exposure to UV rays, cleaning agents, pollution, saltwater, air, rain, and snow.
+GORE® Tenara has high strength and durability that for over 10 years has been proven to be unaffected by exposure to UV rays, cleaning agents, pollution, saltwater, air, rain and snow.

-Great for outdoor, awning, and marine applications, Tenara thread will not rot if left outside all year round.
-Remains colorfast even in extreme temperatures and frost.
+Great for outdoor, awning and marine applications, Tenara thread will not rot if left outside all year round.
+It remains colorfast even in extreme temperatures and frost.
 Although more expensive, Tenara is a greater value than other polyester threads when considering life span and re-stitching costs.
 Choose Tenara thread to improve the performance of outdoor fabrics where seam life and integrity are of the utmost importance.

 Tenara M1000 is similar in weight to V-92.
-Use a smaller than normal needle (#16 or #14) to hold thread in proper loop and to create smaller holes that prevent fabric leakage.
+Use a smaller than normal needle (#16 or #14 for mesh fabric and #18 or #20 for dense fabric) to hold the thread in a proper loop and to create smaller holes that prevent fabric leakage.
 Tenara sews very well and does not require as much upper tension as normal polyester thread.

 - Completely resistant to UV sunlight

 - Unaffected by salt water, cleaning chemicals, temperature extremes, or acid rain

 - Colors will not fade (color fast thread)

 |Size:||V-92 / Tex 90 / Gov. F|

 |Cone Size:||8 ounces|

 At a Glance